fengcong1992/OpenSolar/README.md

 ## Running the tests

-This code segment gives an example on how to run transposition modeling (horizontal to tilt) using a variety of models.
-(This is not up to date, I will update this section, as well as the package reference manual once the paper is accepted for publication)
+This code segment is to test if the package is sucessfully downloaded and list the functions in the package.

 ```
 library(OpenSolar)